ssmithx/btc-market-stall/README.md

 Talk about what is required of you, can you sell anything like hand made items.

 Bring it up in your local meetup.
 Organize a few people willing to hang there and share shifts.
-Make a logo and in link to your meetup if people want to learn more.
+Make a logo and a link or qr code for your meetup if people want to learn more.
-Get it printed on a banner to hang behind.
+Get it printed on a banner to hang up.

 Create a simple website if you don't have one already.
 Actionable bitcoin only advice.